olivvybee/livasch.com/posts/2020-09-07-how-to-set-up-netlify-cms-previews-with-next-js.md

 }
 ```

-The important thing to note is that interacting with the `CMS` object has to be done in the async function.
+All interaction with the `CMS` object has to be done in the `async` function, otherwise it will try to execute before the CMS is initialised.

 At this point, opening an entry in the CMS should display using the preview component you defined and registered!
 I'd recommend reading up on [`registerPreviewTemplate`](https://www.netlifycms.org/docs/customization/#registerpreviewtemplate) to see what other props it passes, if you need to make more complex previews.